vtnguyen7/bongo-cat/README.md

 ## (Known) Bugs

- - Dies when active window is closed
+ - ~~Dies when active window is closed~~
+ - None.
+It's perfect

 ## Things to come

  - colours
- - a config system of sorts
+ - a config system of sorts (e.g. for centering, padding, etc.)
  - cleaning up the awful source code

 ## Credits